emvalencia/computer-science-notes/quality-assurance-and-testing-fundamentals.md

     - **Error**- human mistake
     - **Fault or defect**- mistake in code
     - **Failure**- external behavior/execution/output incorrect
+- **Formal verification**- establish correctness of programs using formal methods of mathematics
+- **Static analysis**- examine code without executing the program
+- **Dynamic analysis**- execute the program with test cases ; use test oracles that know exactly what you're looking for

 ## II.
 Goals
   > "Problem testing can be used to show the presence of bugs, but never to show their absence." - Dijkstra